 The following definitions apply to all terms within this Transportation Charges Statement.
-For those terms within the statement not defined in this section, please refer to the Independent Gas Transporter Uniform Network Code here or the Uniform Network Code here.
+For those terms within the statement not defined in this section, please refer to the Independent Gas Transporter Uniform Network Code (IGT UNC) here or the Uniform Network Code (UNC) here.

 Ancillary Equipment A meter's associated equipment or installations which may include any or all of the following components: the regulator, filters, valves, seals, mountings and any associated pipework.
-AQ Annual Quantity.
-It is the sum of the annual consumption based on historical usage from previous years.
-Measured in kWh.
-There are several ways in which the AQ is calculated and applied.
+AQ Annual Quantity is the sum of the annual consumption based on historical usage from previous years and measured in kWh.
 Capacity Charge A fee levied on the maximum availability of gas through the system to a Supply Point.
 Charging Methodology Contained within the Transportation Charges Statement, the Transportation Charging Methodology is used to calculate Gas Transportation Charges.
 Class 1 A Supply Point whose annual quantity (consumption) is greater than 58,600,000kWh (2,000,000 therms per annum), will have a mandatory DM logger fitted.
 Class 2 A site with equipment installed that allows settlement in the same way as a Class 1 site but is not mandated to do so.
 Commodity Charge A fee levied on the quantity of gas transported through the system.
-Connection Charge The costs of a Customer's Connection work, which may include the cost of any required Reinforcement.
+Connection Charge The costs of a customer's connection work, which may include the cost of any required Reinforcement.
 Corrector A device for calculating, summing, and determining increments of gas volume measured by a gas meter.
-CSEP Connected System Exit Point - a point on the Network comprising of one or more exit point that are not Supply Points.
+CSEP Connected System Exit Point is a point on the Network comprising of one or more exit points that are not Supply Points.
 CSEP AQ Aggregated IGT System AQ.
 The aggregated consumption nominated at the CSEP for ESP's network.
 DM Daily Metered.
 A Supply Point that has equipment installed that allows delivery of daily reads.
 There are 2 classifications of sites of this nature, Class 1 and Class 2.
 BEIS Department of Business, Energy and Industrial Strategy.
 A UK government department which, among other responsibilities, has a leading role in the UK Government's oversight of UK energy policy.
 Domestic / Non-Domestic Supply A Supply Point with an AQ of 73,200kWH (2500 therms) or less, is deemed as a Domestic site.
 This does not mean the user is necessarily residential.
 A Supply Point with an AQ of over 73,00kWh is deemed as Non-Domestic.